FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Fired when the player exits the minigame.

 `conStartCmd`
-Runs when the mini-game is started.
+Runs when the minigame is started.

 `preConEndCmd`
 Runs just before the minigame ends.